 plain old AOL pages) and suddenly, the team had to work overtime to index 250

 million images — yes, 250 million!
+They had a lot of work but had to tackle them all real fast.
 Before 2001, seeing haute couture required

 selling a kidney to afford Vogue.
+The difficulty of procuring images was all across the world and plus, you have to add copyrights' issue into the mix.
 After 2001?
 You could screenshot J-Lo’s

 dress, take it to Targe and ask a confused employee…